Joe Khan was appointed County Solicitor upon a unanimous and bipartisan vote of the Bucks County Board of Commissioners on January 6, 2020.

 Prior to his appointment as County Solicitor, Mr. Khan built an award-winning public interest law practice.
 He previously served for a decade as an Assistant U.S. Attorney for the Eastern District of Pennsylvania, where he resolved high-stakes matters across southeastern Pennsylvania and led the historic City Hall corruption probes in Allentown and Reading.
 Since beginning his career prosecuting sexual assault, child abuse, and domestic violence in the Philadelphia District Attorney’s Office, his work and commentary have been featured often in national and local media.

 Community Service, Teaching, and Education

 Mr. Khan has served on the adjunct faculty at the University of Pennsylvania Law School since 2015.
-He has led several nonprofit boards, including Smith Memorial Playground and Playhouse, where he continues to serve on the Governance Committee.
+He has led several nonprofit boards, including Smith Memorial Playground and Playhouse, where he now chairs the Governance Committee.
 He previously served on the Pennsylvania Governor’s Advisory Commission for Asian Pacific American Affairs.
 Mr. Khan is a graduate of the University of Chicago Law School and Swarthmore College and a Fellow of Litigation Counsel of America.